feiloo/nextflow_workflows/readme.md

 the implementation is inspired by various nf-core modules and the nf-core/sarek pipeline.

-Computing WGS samples have high resources requirements, see below.

 ## full scale WGS example

 ### ressource requirements, recommended